With bike and ship through Holland: Northern route

 Arrival by train

 Amsterdam is easily accessible from all major cities in Germany by train.
-The landing of the ship is about 4 km away from Amsterdam main station (Amsterdam Centraal).
-You can take a bus (line 42 to KNSM Eiland) or a taxi.
-Detailed information on the location of the ship, you will receive together with the detailed travel documents two weeks prior to departure.
+You will receive detailed information about where to find the ship together with your tour documents approx. 2 weeks prior to your arrival.
 Current schedule information and price information can be found at: www.bahn.de.

 Please notice that in the cabins is only a very little space for a suitcase!